Sunset-Flock/Timberdoodle/README.md

 The projected bounding boxes pixel size is multiplied with the estimated error calculated by the mesh lod generation.
 The lod with the highest error that still falls under ~1 pixel error is selected.
 This scheme is usually good enough to ensure that lod changes are not visible.

-After the lod is selected, a instance of the mesh is pushed into drawlists.
-Which drawlists it goes into depends on the material.
+After the lod is selected, a instance of the mesh is pushed into drawlist buffers.

-For rasterization, this is all the cpu does for individual mesh processing, all commands recorded to draw the mesh instances later are all batch processing all mesh instances.
+For rasterization, this is all the cpu does for individual mesh processing, all commands recorded to draw the mesh instances later are batch processing mesh instances all at once.
+No individual drawcalls/dispatches instances of anything.

 The generated drawlists are also used to generate a list of blases for the tlas of the raytracing acceleration structure.